internago-ab/site/content/questions_answers/how-much-can-the-employer-cover-the-reimbursement-of-fuel-costs-in-2023.md

   - France
 description: >-
-  The amount of reimbursement of fuel costs by the employer must be set by the collective agreement, or by the unilateral decision of the employer.
+  The amount of reimbursement of fuel costs by the employer must be set by the collective agreement, or by an unilateral decision of the employer.

   Reimbursement of fuel costs can take the form of payment of a “transport or fuel allowance” or reimbursement of mileage costs by the employer.